Crochet Bean Stitch

 Instructions for the Bean Stitch

-- Insert your hook into the stitch where you want to create your bean, yarn over, and pull up a loop (2 loops on the hook).
+- Insert the hook into the stitch and pull up a loop.
+(You’ll have 2 loops on the hook.)

-- Yarn over, insert hook into the same stitch, yarn over, and pull up a loop (4 loops on hook).
+- Yarn over, insert the hook into the same stitch again, and pull up another loop.
+(Now 4 loops on the hook.)

-- Yarn over, insert hook into the same stitch, yarn over, and pull up a loop (6 loops on hook).
+- Repeat: Yarn over, insert the hook a third time into the same stitch, and pull up a final loop.
+(Now 6 loops total.)

 Notes